River Stour, Worcestershire: Industry

 From the Middle Ages, the lower Stour was important in this early industrial development, as its fulling mills thickened cloth made in Worcester, Kidderminster, and Kinver.
 From the 17th century there was a proliferation of iron forges fined pig iron and slitting mills, which cut bars of iron into rods for the production of nails in the Black Country.
 Blade mills (on tributaries), sharpened the blades of scythes and other tools from the 15th century.
 Richard Foley established one of the earliest slitting mills at the Hyde, Kinver in 1627.

-Many of the mills on the Stour were formerly concerned in the iron industry.
+Many of the mills on the Stour were formerly concerned with the iron industry.
 Whittington, near Kinver, had a forge and then a slitting mill, and finally a nail mill.
 Mills were converted from one use to another, as demand fluctuated: fulling mills of the 16th century, often became forges or slitting mills in the 17th.
 The 17th century iron industry along the Stour and its tributaries is connected with the name of Dud Dudley (an illegitimate son of Edward Sutton, 5th Baron Dudley) who carried out early experiments, using coal products to substitute for charcoal in iron production and wrote a book, Metallum Martis.
 The Dudley family had works at Cradley.
 The Foley family were much more important in the later 17th century and the Knight family in the 18th.
 Iron production continued well into the 19th century (occasionally, even later), but the valley was overshadowed by the coke-based industry on the Black Country plateau.